Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Introduction

 However, charging infrastructure remains a persistent barrier that hinders the electrification of ride-hailing fleets in the long term.
-Different from private cars, commercial fleets need to run on the road as long as possible to accrue profits, while most ride-hailing EV drivers need to top up the batteries once or twice every day due to the limited battery range \cite{sanguinetti_characteristics_2021}.
-Typically, EV charging takes a longer time than filling the gas tank, and this charging downtime could result in a significant opportunity cost \cite{liu_regulatory_2022}, making EVs less appealing for ride-hailing use.
+Unlike private cars, commercial fleets need to run on the road as long as possible to accrue profits, while most ride-hailing EV drivers need to top up the batteries once or twice every day due to the limited battery range \cite{sanguinetti_characteristics_2021}.
+The frequent need for charging, coupled with the longer charging time compared to refueling a gas-powered vehicle, results in significant downtime, incurring a substantial opportunity cost for the drivers \cite{liu_regulatory_2022}.
+This makes EVs less appealing for ride-hailing use.
 As per \cite{roni_optimal_2019}, charging time comprises 72-75\% of the total downtime spent on charging trips.
-This indicates that charging time, as opposed to travel time or waiting time, is the dominant bottleneck for EV charging, even with a dense charging station network.
-To address this challenge, manufacturers are massively investing in fast charging technologies, which can offer battery top-up at a much faster speed: Tesla's supercharger can recharge up to 200 miles in 15 minutes \cite{tesla}.
-However, fast charging typically relies on high voltage and draws significant power from the grid.
-As a result, it is impractical to deploy a large number of fast chargers in crowded urban locations, as doing so could cause considerable voltage drop and instability in the aging distribution power network, which is already under stress and can be prohibitively expensive to rebuild.
-For this reason, plug-in charging stations presents an inherent bottleneck for the ride-hailing industry: regardless of the density of the charging network, there is always a significant downtime for the commercial fleet due to the limited charging speed that can be maximally supported by the capacity of existing distribution power network in large metropolitan areas.
-This leads to low fleet utilization and high operational costs for the ride-hailing platform.
+This indicates that charging time, rather than travel time or waiting time, is the dominant bottleneck for EV charging, even with a dense charging station network.
+While fast charging can alleviate this issue, it typically relies on high voltage and draws substantial power from the grid.
+Massively deploying fast chargers in densely populated urban areas is impractical due to the potential voltage drop and instability it can cause in the already strained power distribution network.
+Additionally, upgrading the power distribution infrastructure to support such high-power charging can be prohibitively expensive.
+As a result, plug-in charging stations presents an inherent bottleneck for the ride-hailing industry: regardless of the density of the charging network, there is always a significant downtime for the commercial fleet due to the limited charging speed that can be maximally supported by the capacity of existing power distribution networks in large metropolitan areas.
+This leads to low fleet utilization and high operational costs for the ride-hailing platform, thereby limiting the economic viability of electrifying ride-hailing fleets.